vachalet/tutorials/aquarians/introduction.md

 But at least it will allow you to have fun and meet many players!

 For a more warrior/defense start, take inspiration from the human start with a few exceptions, and add a touch of navigation.

+*I'll skip the technical details, the WIKI answers your questions, otherwise the Goblin's tutorial is a model of its kind.*